adrihor/pythonista-dropbox/README.rst

         print metadata

-See tests/test_dropbox_pipista.py for an example of how a sdist tarball may be installed from a tarball file stored in a Dropbox directory.
+See tests/test_dropbox_pipista.py for an example of how a Python source distribution file tarball may be installed from a tarball file stored in a Dropbox directory.

 Pythonista "install"